Ashdof/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly Script
 This script prints the contents of a directory in the long format, including hidden files.
 It displays the user IDds and groups.

+7. 6-firstdirectory Script
+This script creates a directory named my_first_directory in /tmp/ directory